Parashu Pradhan: Early life and education

-He was born on February 12, 1944 (Magh 30, 2000 BS) in Bhojpur district, Nepal to father Ram Bahadur Pradhan and mother Indira Pradhan.
-He passed his SLC level education in 2014 BS (1958) from Bhojpur Vidyodaya School and completed his Bachelor's degree through private education.
+Parashu Pradhan was born on 12 February 1944 (Magh 30, 2000 BS) in Bhojpur district, Nepal to father Ram Bahadur Pradhan and mother Indira Pradhan.
+He passed his SLC-level education in 2014 BS (1958) from Bhojpur Vidyodaya School and completed his Bachelor's degree through private education.
 He received an MA degree in Nepali and Political Science.

+Death

+Pradhan died on 18 March 2024, at the age of 80.